yingyingzux/03_Tweeter/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. iOS Simulator suddenly didn't take any clicks.
 Had to restart XCode several times, clean projects and force quit Xcode again.
 Finally worked but I had no idea how I fixed it..
 2. XCode treats auto layout in a weird way.
 Adding any constraint made that view stick to top left.
-I haven't found a solution.
+I solved it this time by removing the cell completely and adding all views from scratch.
 3.'